-Obama ‘Fired Up, Ready To Go’ On Trump Sabotage, Working ‘Quietly’ Behind Scenes
+Obama Working Behind Scenes On Trump Sabotage, Says Columnist

 — ResurgentFilm (@ResurgentFilmLA) December 18, 2016

-Ostensibly, the group has morphed into an anti-Donald Trump machine that uses political unrest to sabotage the new administration and prevent Obama’s legacy from being unraveled.
+Ostensibly, the group has morphed into an anti-Donald Trump machine that allegedly uses political unrest to sabotage the new administration and prevent Obama’s legacy from being unraveled.

 The publication opines that the former POTUS had been planning a strategy of interference with the Republican platform when it became clear Hillary Clinton may lose her edge against Donald Trump.
 The rush now is to regain control of Democratic legislative seats lost in the recent election.

-The Post describes Obama’s silent revolution of his successor in terms of warfare as if Mr. O is a general preparing for an offensive.
+The Post describes Obama’s alleged silent revolution against his successor in terms of warfare as if Mr. O is a general preparing for an offensive.
 His bunker: a mansion Barack and Michelle are renting for two years (walking distance from the White House).

-The presumption is that Obama will leverage the strength of OFA to not only protect key initiatives he helped spearhead: same-sex marriage and Obamacare, to name a few, but discredit Trump in the process.
+The presumption is that Obama will leverage the strength of OFA to not only protect key initiatives he helped spearhead, same-sex marriage and Obamacare, to name a few, but also to discredit Trump in the process.

 As Huffington Post wrote, the group is reportedly a 501(c)(4) tax-exempt organization that was created in 2013 at the start of Obama’s second term.
-It seeks to raise monies that will help bolster Barack’s agenda that is all or in part aligned with the Democratic Party.
+It seeks to raise money that will help bolster Barack’s agenda that is all or in part aligned with the Democratic Party.

-First Lady Obama and the President’s former 2012 campaign manager, Jim Messina, formed the group.
+First Lady Obama and the president’s former 2012 campaign manager, Jim Messina, formed the group.
 A number of other Barack Obama surrogates occupy positions of leadership.
 The group has raised tens of millions of dollars and has over 200 offices around the nation.

 Former president Barack Obama breaks his silence on Donald Trump's controversial travel… https://t.co/LuKajS6cRw via #hng #news #political pic.twitter.com/EREKTgjOsw